ibm-cloud-docs/vpc/api-metadata-change-log.md

 ## 16 December 2025
  {: #16-december-2025-metadata}

  **Burstable (shared core) instances.** When [retrieving an instance](/apidocs/vpc-metadata#get-instance), the `vcpu.percentage` property is now included in the response.
 This property indicates the percentage of vcpu time available to your instance.
 Additionally, the `vcpu.burst.limit` property is included in the response.
 This property indicates the percentage limit that the instance can burst.
-For more information see [burstable virtual server instances](/docs/vpc?topic=vpc-burstable-virtual-servers).
+For more information, see [burstable virtual server instances](/docs/vpc?topic=vpc-burstable-virtual-servers).

 ## 30 September 2025
 {: #23-september-2025-metadata}